wolfjagger/polynomial_3-sat/README.md

 If round 1 completes, then there are edge and vertex sequences remaining.
 A remaining edge-sequence corresponds to a pair of literals associated to its endpoints, that belong to a solution.
 Similarly, a remaining vertex-sequence corresponds to a literal associated to its vertex, that belongs to a solution.
-For example, suppose there were x literals say, that belong to no solution and there were y instances (in y clauses), for each of the x literals, then the number of vertex-sequences removed by the algorithm would be xy.
+For example, suppose there were x distinct literals say, that belong to no solution and there were y instances (in y clauses), for each of the x literals, then the number of vertex-sequences removed by the algorithm would be xy.